Muskan-kumari1/javascript.md/project.md

 ## Table of contents##

-1. What Is javascript.
+1. What Is javascript?
-2. How to Set Up VsCode.
+2. How to Set Up VsCode?
 3. What can Javascript do?
 4. What makes Javascript unique?
 5. How to use Javascript with HTML?